Rasmus715/owobot-csharp/README.md

 2. ~~Add chats compatibility.~~ Done.
 Needs additional testing
 3. ~~Push docker image to dockerhub.~~ Done.
 4. ~~Add more sources (such as yande.re, konachan)~~ Done.
-5. MINOR: Update and configure Pipeline properely
+5. MINOR: Update and configure GH Pipeline properely

 P.S.
 The reddit API is a slow mess and using `/random` command will always give you pics from booru boards.<br/>
 To use reddit exclusively, proceed with `/random_reddit`